Is Upon Us!!

-Hydro's Forest Enhancement Program Awards our District Funding For Three
+Hydro's Forest Enhancement Program Awards our District Funding For Two

-UARCD is pleased to announce that we have received funding for three tree
+UARCD is pleased to announce that we have received funding for two tree

-planting projects within our district.
-The sites are located at: Rossburn
+planting projects within our district for 2014.
+The sites are located at:

 are accepted each year from July 1 to November 1.
-If your group or
+We

-mind give us a call at the office.
-You can't get the funding if you don't
+us a call at the office.
+You can't get the funding if you don't ask or

 Two grants from

-External Partners Wrap up our Tree Planting Season
+External Partners Wrapped up our Tree Planting Season

 up a record year for shelterbelt planting in the Assiniboine River